 If existing UE measurements are needed by a gNB for AI/ML-based load balancing, RAN3 shall reuse the existing framework (including MDT and RRM measurements).
-FFS on whether new UE measurements are needed.

 Signalling of information used to derive Model Inference outputs may be achieved over the Xn interface by reusing existing or new procedures.
 The details are to be discussed during normative work.